stelthdroid8/hidash/README.md

 # hidash
-simple node app to play around with testing
+simple node app to play around with testing without making the use of an external library